 Researchers initially studied action-effect using within-subject or one-sample comparison designs (N’gbala & Branscombe, 1997; Zhang et al., 2005), yet there is evidence that action-effect is weaker using between-subject designs (N’gbala & Branscombe, 1997).

 Comparison studies (where the dependent variable is a choice between action or inaction) and within-subject studies (where the dependent variables are two separate ratings of action and inaction) allow for an evaluation of action against inaction and therefore may provide better control for contextual factors and confounding variables.
-Yet, some have argued that effect in within and comparison designs may be the result of stronger demand effects.
+Yet, some have argued that effects in within and comparison designs may be the result of stronger demand effects.
 The argument is that participants may be able to guess the hypothesis of the study and answer in a way they think would best fit with the experimenter’s expectations (Charness et al., 2012; Kahneman & Tversky, 1982b), though recent studies found little support for that argument (Lambdin & Shaffer, 2009; Mummolo & Peterson, 2019).

 Another argument in this debate is that between subject designs are more realistic.
 In real-life, people more often face situations in which they are only presented with either action or inaction resulting in a negative outcome, rather than both together.
 However, between-subject designs often lack a meaningful reference point to be used for comparison (Zhang et al., 2005).
 This may result in arbitrary choices of some other contextual cues to compare against.